rhubarbwu/linguistic-collapse/README.md

 ## Environment

 Python dependencies can be found in [`requirements.txt`](./requirements.txt).
 The directory structure we used was placing dataset(s), model checkpoints and analysis artifacts in a single `$SCRATCH` directory with plenty of unused space, while our scripts and CSVs were kept in some home directory as they didn't consume much space.
+We elected to store our analysis artifacts (embeddings) in `$SCRATCH/stats` and model checkpoints in `$SCRATCH/TS` (standing for "TinyStories").

 Some of our scripts make references to an environment file [`env-h`](./env-h) that starts a Python environment, defines shorthand shell functions and imports home variables.

-Our codebase is most compatible with a SLURM environment configured for single-GPU runs.
+Our codebase is most compatible with a SLURM environment configured for single-GPU runs, but most of the scripts (those without `batch` in their name) can be run in the shell directly.

 ## Model Training